The Middle Way: Grow Without Fixing Yourself

 Our bodies change.

-I can sit with things now—in my 50s—that might have flattened me in my thirties.
+I can sit with things now that might have flattened me in my thirties.

-So, yes, we integrate trauma.
-We learn skills.
-We create and manifest new things.
+So, yes, we integrate trauma and loss.
+We learn new skills.
 We get better at being ourselves.

 It’s undeniable: something in us clearly evolves.